 - A pins and needles feeling in the legs

 Tell your doctor or nurse if you have any of these effects.

 More than 10 in every 100 people have one or more of these.

 - Hot flushes and sweats – 3 out of 5 men (60%) have this, caused by the fall in testosterone levels.
 It lasts as long as treatment continues for some men.
 Tell your doctor or nurse if the flushes or sweats are difficult to cope with

 - Decreased interest in having sex (low libido)

 - Breast tenderness and swelling – this occurs in about 3 out of 10 men (30%) and can be distressing.
-To try to prevent it your doctor may suggest a small dose of radiotherapy to the chest area before treatment.
+Let your doctor or nurse know if you have this

 - Problems getting an erection (impotence) – this is because you don’t produce testosterone while you have treatment.
-It usually gets better within 3 to 12 months of finishing treatment
+It gets better for some men within 3 to 12 months of finishing treatment

 - Mild allergic reactions causing itching, skin rashes and a high temperature